haiwera-silk-cd/magento-devdocs/guides/v2.0/design-styleguide/capitalization/capitalization.md

 ### Capitalize ...

-* **Numbered items.** Capitalize when referring to a numbered object. ... *Correct examples:* Slide 5, Exercise 3, Table 4.2, Figure 9
+* **Numbered items.** Capitalize when referring to a numbered object. ... *Correct 例如:* Slide 5, Exercise 3, Table 4.2, Figure 9

 * **Admin panel.** Capitalize the word "Admin" in the term “Admin panel” — but panel remains lowercase.